 Characters are a tried-and-true tool for marketers.
 They’re very effective at creating a vivid world for a brand to live in and tell stories.
 This is particularly useful when a brand has very few product benefits to talk about.
 Think back to the days of cigarette advertising–manufacturers used characters to create emotional benefits that were much more powerful than the brand’s product benefits (to learn so more about these marketing techniques, check out my post Happiness Is…).
 Two prominent examples were the Marlboro man who defined “rugged masculinity” and Joe Camel who embodied “cool.”

 Are the characters targeted at kids any different?
-Defenders of kid marketing claim animated characters are simple, harmless fun.
+Defenders of marketing to kids claim animated characters are simple, harmless fun.
 Unfortunately, this couldn’t be further from the truth.
 These characters are not some random creation.
 Rather, they are a well-calculated assault on children.
 For any given character, millions of dollars has been spent on the following:

 - Researching the psyche of kids at each stage of childhood development